-No-reason absentee voting plan stirs GOP Senate opposition
+No-reason absentee voting plan meets resistance

 Lansing – Secretary of State Ruth Johnson’s fellow Republicans in the state Senate are putting up political road blocks to her plan to open absentee voting to any registered Michigan voter.

 Senate Majority Leader Arlan Meekhof and the chairman of the Senate’s elections committee said Thursday they oppose legislation Johnson backs to make absentee ballots available to any voter, no matter the reason.

 “I believe Election Day is a focal point in our electoral process for candidates, and I don’t want to diminish the value of Election Day,” said Sen. Dave Robertson, chairman of the Senate Elections and Government Reform Committee. “...
 I believe voting should not be effortless.”

 The Republican-controlled Senate voted down amendments sponsored by Democrats.

 “It’s a common-sense reform that’s long overdue,” said Sen. Bert Johnson, D-Highland Park.